vitiral/simple-quality/quiz-test-2.md

 > Create the additional cases for scenario 2 and 3 at the top
 > of this chapter

-Here are my answers to exercise 1 (attached to `TestGetQuestion`):
+Here are my answers to exercise 1 (methods of `TestGetQuestion`):
 ```
 def test_coverage_2(self):
-    """Still have coverage even if one answer is wrong several times"""
+    """Still have coverage even if one answer is wrong
+        several times.
+    """
     asked_count = [0 for _ in questions]
     answered = Answered()
     for _ in range(5):